Kean-Yang/bitkeep-connect-exampl-app/README.md

-# Connect Bitkeeo Wallet Example
+# Connect Bitkeep Wallet Example

-ethersjs && html Connect to the bitkeeo wallet example
+ethersjs && html Connect to the Bitkeep wallet example

 ## ethersjs-html-bitkeep

-react links Connect to the bitkeeo wallet example
+react links Connect to the Bitkeep wallet example

 ## bitkeep-connect-exampl-app

-rainbowkit+nextjs Connect to the bitkeeo wallet example
+rainbowkit+nextjs Connect to the Bitkeep wallet example

 ## rainbowkit-nextjs-bitkeep

-rainbowkit+reactjs Connect to the bitkeeo wallet example
+rainbowkit+reactjs Connect to the Bitkeep wallet example

 ## rainbowkit-reactjs-bitkeep